Project-Based Learning (PBL)

 What is Project-Based Learning?

 Tech & Learning Project-based learning (PBL) centers the learning around students meeting class objectives by engaging in practical real-world experiences that foster engagement.
-Below is everything you need to know about project-based learning as a new or veteran teacher looking to better understand this important pedagogy.
-Erik OfgangSept.
-2022 learn more
+Below is everything you need… learn more